openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Note: The `credential_application` element defined in [@DIF.CredentialManifest] is not required by this specification.

-#### Obtaining Credentials required in Credential Manifest
+#### Authorization Server Authenticates End-User using verifiable credentials

+The methods used by the Authorization Server to Authenticate the End-User are beyond the scope of this specification as defined in Section 3.1.2.3. of [@!OIDC.Core].
+One such method might be the Client presenting verifiable credentials.

+The issuers MAY call back to the wallet to fetch verifiable credentials it needs as prerequisite to issuing the requested credentials.
+The decision of what credentials are requested may depend on the user identity determined in step 4.1. or on whether the obtained Credential Manifest includes `presentation_definition` and requires the Client to present certain credentials.

-This step is OPTIONAL.
-It is performed prior to the Authorization Request when the obtained Credential Manifest includes `presentation_definition` and requires the Client to present certain credentials in the authorization request in the `vp_token` parameter.
-The Client MUST obtain those credentials prior to initiating a transaction with this Issuer.
+From a protocol perspective, the issuers acts now as a verifier and sends a request as defined in OpenID Connect for Verifiable Presentations [@!OIDC4VP] to the wallet.
+The Client MUST have these credentials obtained prior to initiating a transaction with this Issuer.

-Performing issuance based on the credentials submitted by the Client provides the benefit of the Issuer being able to issue a credential without necessarily having information about that user being stored in its database.
+Performing issuance based on the credentials submitted by the Client provides the benefit of the Issuer being able to issue a credential without necessarily having to store information about that user.

 #### Pushed Authorization Request